seshagiriprabhu/advanced-computer-networks-lab/README.md

 ### How to compile the tex files ###

 In each and every tutorial directories, you can find **tex** files, it can be compiled by `make` command.
+After compiling you will find the corresponding pdf file in the same directory.

 ## Contents of this repo ##